RubenAAA/best_hedge/README.md

 3) your selected hedges along with the number of shares of each

 The best_hedge.py file is the code I used to solve this problem.
-It requires the pandas, riskfolio, and matplotlib modules.
+It requires the pandas, riskfolio, and matplotlib modules, which can be installed using the "-m pip install -r requirements.txt" command.

 The source_data.xlsx file is the same that you provided me with in the email.